qornanali/faq-bot/docs/en/how-to-use.md

 3. Bundler ~> 2.1.4

-To install, open terminal/command-line then run the following :
+To install, open terminal/command-line then run the following:

 ```console
 $ gem install bundle -v 2.0.2